javaveryhot/sockergroda/README.md

 * In the CLI, type `java -jar <path to the jar>` and press enter.

 ### Executable (.exe)
 * Double-click the downloaded file in file explorer to execute it.
 You can also in many browsers just click the downloaded file once in the browser.
+Note: Windows may block the application, select "More information" and choose the option to run the program anyway.